-So you don't miss out on the best archeological sites in Chiapas, we propose you our list with 5.
-We hope it helps you to know this beautiful state of Chiapas.
+So you don't miss the best ones archeological zones of Chiapas We propose you our list with 5.
+We hope it will serve you to know this beautiful state of Chiapas.

 In Chiapas, forests and the jungle are a beauty, scenarios of vice for archaeological sites.
 Palenque is the best known of the archeological zones of Chiapas, but I assure you that Chiapas will not stop surprising you.

 Content of the article

 THE 5 ARCHAEOLOGICAL ZONES OF CHIAPAS THAT I WOULD NOT MISS

 The incredible nature that accompanies many of these areas as a stage is a plus.
 For me, visits to archaeological sites are part of nature tourism, for the opportunity to walk around diverse natural environments.

 In several of these places you can see animals, or listen to them.
 They are places that also give us the opportunity to connect with nature, and that hand in hand with culture is an excellent cocktail.

 There is 10 archeological zones of Chiapas conditioned by the INAH: Tenam Puente, Chiapas de Corzo, Yaxchilán, Bonampak, Palenque, Toniná, Lagartero, Chinkultic, Izapa and Iglesia Vieja.
 These last two are on the Pacific coast, both free entry.